-- Proposed language requires licensees to obtain five hours of continuing education offered by an approved sponsor for annual renewal of licensure.
-Three of those hours must be in courses that emphasize ethics, standards of practice and the laws and regulations governing the profession. - The criteria for approved courses are that they: 1) must be directly related to the scope of practice; 2) must emphasize professional ethics, standards of practice and the laws and regulations governing the profession; and 3) must not have as their principal purpose to sell or offer goods, products or services. - There are also provisions for an extension of time for good cause of up to one year and for an exemption from the requirement due to circumstances beyond control of the licensee.
+- Amended language requires licensees to obtain five hours of continuing education offered by an approved sponsor for annual renewal of licensure.
+Those hours must be in courses that emphasize ethics, standards of practice, preneed contracts and funding or the laws and regulations governing the profession. - The criteria for approved courses are that they: 1) must be directly related to the scope of practice; 2) must emphasize professional ethics, standards of practice and the laws and regulations governing the profession; and 3) must not have as their principal purpose to sell or offer goods, products or services. - There are also provisions for an extension of time for good cause of up to one year and for an exemption from the requirement due to circumstances beyond control of the licensee.